jocelynng101/power-outages-analysis/README.md

 | Southwest          |             113.8   |                    76   |              265.672 |      2      |         2275    |         11572.9  |                         329.222 |
 | West               |             524.81  |                  6154.6 |              857.677 |    214.857  |         2028.11 |          2928.37 |                         363.667 |
 | West North Central |              61     |                   nan   |               23.5   |     68.2    |          439.5  |          2442.5  |                         nan     |

+We created a pivot table using `CLIMATE.REGION` and `CAUSE.CATEGORY` to look at the average outage duration in different environmental contexts.
+By comparing how specific causes occur in various climates, we found that severity often results from a mix of factors rather than being a single event.
+The Southwest region, when paired with Severe Weather, shows much higher "severe" statistics (averaging over 11,000 minutes) compared to the same cause in the Central region.
+This suggests that our model may need to consider both location and cause to effectively predict duration.

 # Assessment of Missingness